Kishu98/my-scripts/README.md

 ### 🗒️ `note`
 - **Purpose**: A comprehensive note management system.
-- **How it works**: This is a powerful script for navigating a structured note-taking system (Projects, Areas, Resources).
+- **How it works**: This is a powerful script for navigating a structured note-taking system.
 It uses `fzf` to let you fuzzy-find and select note categories and specific notes, and even allows you to create new notes and topics on the fly.

 ### 📌 `pnote`
 - **Purpose**: Create and manage project-specific notes.